No. 20 Colorado tops Loyola-Marymount 76-64 to stay unbeaten - WHIZ News

 The Buffaloes took the lead on a 3, and the teams were tied at 59 when Wright hit a jumper from the wing.
 Scott tied it on a layup with 4:17 to go.

-Schwartz hit his 3-pointer from the corner with 2:41 left and the Buffaloes used strong defense and hit 16 of their last 18 free throws to seal it.
+Schwartz hit his 3-pointer from the corner with 2:41 left and the Buffaloes used strong defense and sank 16 of their last 18 free throws to seal it.

 BIG PICTURE